martbhell/martbhell.github.io/README.md

   - cd content; python MAKESYMLINKS.py # done by `build.sh`
 - Makefile
 - output/

-  - generated from `pelican content` and most of it should not be commited as it's being built on every deploy in cloudflare in `build.sh`
+  - generated from `pelican content` and most of it should not be commited as it's being built on every deploy in cloudflare in `build.sh`.
+    See publishconf.py: `DELETE_OUTPUT_DIRECTORY = False` for
+    re-generating the tags.html after pelican did its thing.

 - output/images
   - images go here only or also under `posts/yyyy/mm/images/` ??
 TODO
 - pelicanconf.py